cesarsotovalero/cesarsotovalero.github.io/_posts/2020-11-2-shorting-the-distance-between-academia-and-industry.md

 date: 2020/4/06
 ---

 Research is about solving relevant problems.
 However, the relevance of certain problem is a highly subjective matter.
 Is it relevant to send a human being to Mars?
 Maybe it is, or maybe not.
 One thing is for sure: research is _expensive_.
-In fact, it is sustained mostly by funds and grants.
+As far as I know, it is sustained mostly by funds and grants.
 I believe that the best way to boost funding is by increasing _interest_ in research investment.
 Therefore, researchers should dedicate a significant part of their efforts to strengthen the bonds between their work and the local industry.
 Let's discuss how.

 <aside class="quote">
     <em>Research should be more industry focused.</em>